+Filing.
+The submittal of materials and fee(s) to initiate an application.
 Filing Fee.
-Monies collected from the developer to defray the costs of processing land use applications submitted to the City.
+Monies ng Fee.
+Monies ected from the developer to defrav collected from the developer to defray the costs of processing land use applications submitted to the City.